Roommate Rent Split by Room Size Calculator

 Document the Agreement

 Always put the rent split agreement in writing, signed by all roommates.
-This clear documentation helps prevent future disputes and ensures everyone understands their financial obligations based on room size.
+Include room measurements and the formula used for transparency.

 Dividing rent fairly among roommates is a common challenge, but splitting by room size offers a transparent and equitable solution.
-This Roommate Rent Split by Room Size Calculator instantly provides each person's proportional share, the cost per square foot, and even highlights savings compared to an equal split.
-For instance, in 2025 urban areas, rent per square foot averages $2.50-$4.00, making this calculation vital for fair agreements, especially when rooms vary significantly in size.
+This Roommate Rent Split by Room Size Calculator instantly provides each person's proportional share, the cost per square foot, and highlights savings compared to an equal split.

 The Proportional Rent Split Formula by Room Size

-The calculation for splitting rent by room size involves determining each room's proportion of the total private area, then applying that percentage to the total rent.
+The calculation determines each room's proportion of the total private area, then applies that percentage to the total rent.

 total private area = room 1 size + room 2 size + room 3 size